-In this post we’ll look at answering some of the most common aluminum wiring FAQs.
+In this post, we’ll look at answering some of the most common aluminum wiring FAQ.

 History of aluminum wiring.

 Historically, aluminum wiring, which is lighter than copper, was also thought to conduct electricity better than copper.
 Aluminum wiring has been around since the late 1800s and even today, most utility companies still utilize aluminum wiring for their power grids.

 When was aluminum wiring used?

 With copper prices reaching an all-time high during the 1960s to mid-1970s, many residential developers switched over installing aluminum wiring in new residential home construction.

 Is aluminum wiring safe?

 This is one of the most common aluminum wiring FAQ we get asked.
 The answer is yes.
 Overall, when installed properly, aluminum wiring is safe and can still be used.

 However, even though there have been no recalls, there are a number of issues with aluminum wiring that we should discuss including: